 - 1. Failure to use APA standards to properly cite the work of others. - 2.
 Cutting and pasting from other sources without citation. - 3.
-Submitting a purchased term paper, in whole or in part.

-• Recycling assignments - submitting one's own work, which was submitted and graded for an earlier course or section, unless submission of that work has been pre-approved by the current instructor.

-• Cheating - using or attempting to use unauthorized materials (e.g., books, notes, wireless devices) on an examination or assignment, improperly obtaining, or attempting to obtain, copies of an examination or answers to an examination, or using a false name or email address on a test or assignment.

-• Facilitating Academic Dishonesty - helping another commit an act of academic dishonesty, such as substituting for an examination or completing an assignment for someone else or making assignments available for another student to copy.

-• Fabrication - altering or transmitting, without authorization, academic information or records.
+Submitting a purchased term paper, in whole or in part. - Recycling assignments submitting one's own work, which was submitted and graded for an earlier course or section, unless submission of that work has been pre-approved by the current instructor. - Cheating using or attempting to use unauthorized materials (e.g., books, notes, wireless devices) on an examination or assignment, improperly obtaining, or attempting to obtain, copies of an examination or answers to an examination, or using a false name or email address on a test or assignment. - Facilitating Academic Dishonesty helping another commit an act of academic dishonesty, such as substituting for an examination or completing an assignment for someone else or making assignments available for another student to copy. - Fabrication altering or transmitting, without authorization, academic information or records.

-I. Reporting an Incident of Academic Dishonesty Faculty Responsibility:
+I. Reporting a Charge of Academic Dishonesty

-If a faculty member suspects that a student has violated the Academic Integrity Policy the faculty member will notify the Office of Community Standards of the claim of academic dishonesty.
-The faculty member will notify the office through Franklin University email within seven (7) calendar days after discovery of the incident occurs.
-The written report will include the specific allegation; names of other participants or witnesses where appropriate; and the date, time, location and other relevant circumstances of the incident.
+If a faculty member determines that a student has violated the Academic Integrity Policy the faculty member will provide the student with notification of the charge of academic dishonesty through Franklin University email within seven (7) calendar days after discovery of the incident occurs and followed by mail delivery to the student's address on record.
+The written charge will include the particular allegation; names of other participants or witness(es) where appropriate; and the date, time, location and other relevant circumstances of the incident.